camilletoarmino/binarize_images/README.md

 # Binarize Images

-Various notebooks and attempts to binarize images and remove graph paper while preserving mathematical formulas.
+Various notebooks and attempts to binarize images and remove lines/graph paper while preserving mathematical formulas.

 The test_images notebook works best and demonstrates the pipeline.
 We still have work to do on thresholding certain types of images (more details in that notebook).